department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 - The playing of “Taps”
 - A rifle detail
 - A color guard
-- Uniformed Servicemembers who present the burial flag
+- Uniformed service members who present the burial flag

 **Note:** If you requested a headstone, marker, or medallion, we’ll arrange for it to be delivered within 60 days. <br>
 [Learn about Veterans headstones, markers, and medallions](/burials-memorials/memorial-items/headstones-markers-medallions/).